unkeyed/unkey/oss.gg/9_friends_starred_repositories.md

-Side Quest:5 Friends Starred Repositories
+Side Quest:5 Friends Starred our Repositories

 Get 5 friends to star our repos